Seiland House

 Our standard booking conditions apply.
 Please read our Payment and Booking Conditions page carefully.
 Gratuities to the lodge may be paid in NOK (200 NOK/day is suggested) using cash or credit cards.
 Gratuities to guides can be paid in cash or by visiting pay.sawback.com (5-10% of trip fee is suggested for a job well done).

-INCLUDED: 7 nights lodging, full board, guiding.
+INCLUDED: 7 nights lodging, full board, guiding, airport transfers, boat transfers.
 See description for full details.

 NOT INCLUDED: Air travel, alcoholic beverages, hotel in Oslo en route, gratuities.

-ADDITIONS: This trip pairs perfectly with our Fjords of Northern Norway ski and sail trip.
-Upgrade to single occupancy for an additional $695 CAD.
+ADDITIONS: These trips pair perfectly with our Fjords of Northern Norway ski and sail trip.
+Upgrade to single occupancy at Seiland for an additional $375 CAD.